Motspur Park: Former University of London athletics ground (now Fulham football club training ground)

 The University of London Athletics ground was laid out in 1931, the University having spent £18,000 in 1926 to acquire what was then unspoilt countryside and almost as much again on levelling and drainage works to help establish Motspur Park as a top-class facility.
 The 28-acre site was opened by the university's chancellor, Lord Beauchamp William Lygon, 7th Earl Beauchamp.
 A pavilion and covered stand followed in 1932, and in May of that year the ground hosted the Inter-Universities sport event.
 It was allowed to be used as the venue for the annual ‘Laundry Sports’, staged for the capital's laundry workers during the 1930s.

 The athletics track was graced by the likes of Sydney Wooderson, who set a world record for the mile on the track in 1937, and Roger Bannister winning the 1 Mile in the Inter-Hospitals Athletic Championships in 1952.

 As an athletics track it served for scenes in films The Games (1970), Chariots of Fire (1981) and The Four Minute Mile (1988) (TV).

 In 1996, the athletics track was grassed over.
-Three years later in 1999, the ground was sold to Fulham F.C. as the club's permanent training ground.
+Three years later in 1999, the ground was sold to Fulham Football Club as the club's permanent training ground.
 It has since been extensively updated into a state-of-the-art sporting facility with over 150 members of staff.